brickpool/logo/doc/PG-Protocol.md

 set operation mode RUN | `55 :18:18 :aa` | `06` | LOGO! has successfully executed the command

-# Chapter 4 - Connection Commands
+# Chapter 4 - Information Commands

-## Connection Message Frame
+## Message Frame
 For example, in a request from the DTE to the LOGO to respond with his serial no (function code `21` hexadecimal), the LOGO does not require any additional information.
 The command code alone specifies the action.

-## Connection Codes Supported by LOGO
+## Information Codes Supported by LOGO
-The listing below shows the connection command codes supported by LOGO.
+The listing below shows the information command codes supported by LOGO.
 Codes are listed in hexadecimal.

 _Y_ indicates that the command is supported. _N_ indicates that it is not supported.